chetnashah/cppwork/languageNotes.md

 `__func__` will return you name of the current function that is running.

+### sizeof operator

+`sizeof` on a array would return arraysize, but on a decayed pointer or a pointer returns pointer size.

 ### common pointer mistakes

 1. using uninitialized pointer